People don’t give enough credit to failure.

-Why were you comfortable spending your parents’ money on your “education”, spending their money on your driving test but you are not okay to spend money on executing your idea and creating your business?
+Why were you comfortable spending your parents’ money on your driving test but you are not okay to spend money on executing your idea or creating your business?

 Both of them involve you.
 Both are attributable to you.
 Both of them affect how you are perceived.